IgrikXD/Easy-SDR/PI Attenuator/README.md

 # PI Attenuator

 An easy and quick building of "PI Attenuator" module based on [SMD components](./SMD/EasyEDA) for weakening too strong signals during receiving process.
 The module includes a [schematic](./SMD/Schematics) and [PCB](./SMD/Gerbers) prepared for setting up into aluminum enclosure with dimensions 50 x 25 x 25 mm with SMA or N-Type connectors.
 Based on the submitted files, you can order PCB manufacturing at the factory ([PCBWay], [JLCPCB]).
 In turn, I developed PCB for the independently manufacturing based on the existing circuit.
-As a result, the self-made manufacture of the "PI Attenuator" module is cheaper than buying a ready-made module.
+As a result, the self-made manufacture of the "PI Attenuator" module is cheaper than buying a ready-made device.

 ## Current development progress:
 [![Progress](https://img.shields.io/badge/PI%20Attenuator%20%28SMD,%20ENCLOSURE%29-tested-green.svg)](https://easyeda.com/IgrikXD/PI-Attenuator-SMD) [![Progress](https://img.shields.io/badge/version-3.0.EE-blue.svg)](./SMD/EasyEDA)